jns4u/phpstuff/README.md

 # Bashing php stuff
-Your are luck that you are going to Shelling some php stuff.
+Your are lucky that you are going to Shelling some php stuff.